wrttnwrd/Content-Audit-Prompts/instructions.md

 ## Guidelines

 1. If I ask for DataForSEO data, USE THE ZAPIER MCP SERVER.
-Don't try to access the API by writing custom code
+Don't try to access the API by writing custom code.
+If you have any problems with DataForSEO Zapier API calls, try alternate calls via the Zapier API.
+It often works if you change to domain-wide requests, rather than page-by-page.
 2. Any time you access Google Drive or Google Sheets, USE THE ZAPIER MCP SERVER.
 3. Keep answers succinct
 4. Provide all findings and notes as artifacts, in Markdown